dingkimberly/AYYbot/README.md

 # Ayybot
-A Discord bot.
+This is a silly Discord bot.
+Its most complicated function is validating people.

-To use:
+## To use:
 1. Clone the repository.

 2. Create a file named auth.json in the directory.
 The contents of the file should be { "token": "YOUR TOKEN HERE" }.